 Undergoing a surgical procedure can be nerve-racking, even under the best conditions.
 A patient should not have to worry about retained surgical items inside their body.
 Unfortunately, surgical errors occur and foreign bodies, such as a sponge, needle, towel, metal clip, or other surgical instruments, are left behind.
 When a foreign body is left inside someone, he or she may be in danger.
 Complications like infection, pain, extended illness or injury, organ perforation, or even death are common.
 To top things off, additional surgical procedures will likely be required to remove the retained surgical items.

 The only a small silver lining to this issue.
 Patients suffering injury as a result of foreign bodies left behind may be entitled to compensation from the medical care provider responsible.
 Because of their needless pain and suffering, they are owed compensation.
-At Tittle Law, our Ohio personal injury lawyers understand the life-altering effects that patients suffer as a result of careless medical mistakes.
+At Tittle Law, our surgical malpractice lawyers understand the life-altering effects that patients suffer as a result of careless medical mistakes.
 We are dedicated to helping the victims of medical negligence in their pursuit of justice.

 Unfortunately, surgical items and medical debris are left inside of patients far more frequently than many people realize.
 According to data collected and published by the National Center for Health Statistics (NCHS), medical objects are left inside of a patient in 1 in every 5,600 operations.
 On the surface level, that figure may not sound too alarming.
 However, the pervasiveness of the problem becomes clear when you consider the fact that there are more than 50 million medical operations conducted in our country annually.
 Altogether, this means that retained surgical items are negligently left inside of nearly 10,000 Americans each and every year.